 Slave 2 Nothing is supported primarily through donor contributions and internal fundraising activities sponsored by In-N-Out Burger.
 In addition, In-N-Out Burger pays all costs associated with Slave 2 Nothing, so that every penny raised goes directly to educating and eliminating human trafficking and supporting substance abuse treatment and prevention services.”

-The company has been carrying out their promise by placing the cause front and center in its restaurants.
+The company has been carrying out its promise by placing the cause front and center in its restaurants.
 You can still order in the drive-thru or for take-out during the COVID-19 pandemic.
-We recently stopped at an In-N-Out nearby and were pleased when we saw the following sign right in the middle of the menu, and off to the side of the line at the registers:
+We recently stopped at an In-N-Out and were pleased when we saw the following sign right in the middle of the menu, and off to the side of the line at the registers: